Automotive engineering: industry sector overview

 Always check individual employers' requirements.

-Jo Lopes, FIET FIMechE, is head of technical excellence at Jaguar Land Rover.
-He has a BSc and MPhil in applied physics from the University of Wolverhampton and has worked in the automotive industry for 25 years.
+Thanks to Jo Lopes, CEng FIET FIMechE, for his help with this article.
+Jo is head of technical excellence at Jaguar Land Rover.
+He has a BSc and MPhil in applied physics from the University of Wolverhampton and has worked in the automotive industry for 29 years.